Welcome to the guide on what's good to know about travelling on the EC trains on the route between Munich and Italy which passes through Austria.

 And when travelling in the opposite direction from Munich and Innsbruck.

-Travelling from Italy TO Austria or Germany:
+** Italy to Austria or Germany:**

-If you'll be taking these trains from Verona Porta Nuova, or passing through Verona Porta Nuova, these rail pass reservations can also be booked at the DB Reisezentrum desk in Verona Porta Nuova station.
+If you'll be taking these trains from Verona Porta Nuova, or passing through Verona Porta Nuova, these supplements can also be booked at the Reisezentrum desk in Verona Porta Nuova station - won't be charged a booking fee, but will also have to pay seat reservation charges of €3.50 in both 1st class and 2nd class.

 These trains have storage areas for non-folding bicycles, when boarding in Germany and Italy bike tickets must be purchased at the station prior to boarding, but when travelling from Austria they can be purchased online -add the bike reservation when booking tickets on the the OBB website.